JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 ## Basis Function Regression

 Any instance of a `BayesianLinearRegressor` can be replaced by a `BasisFunctionRegressor` (BFR).
 A `BasisFunctionRegressor` is a thin wrapper around a `BayesianLinearRegressor`, but includes a potentially non-linear feature mapping `ϕ` which is applied to the input before it is passed to the underlying BLR.
-It is essentially defined as `bfr(X) = blr(ϕ(X))`
+It is essentially defined as `bfr(X) = blr(ϕ(X))`.

 ``` julia
 using AbstractGPs, BayesianLinearRegressors, LinearAlgebra